Melania Trump could end up being a key figure in the case against embattled Trump lawyer Michael Cohen

 That brings us to Cohen, who facilitated a $130,000 payment to porn star Stormy Daniels just weeks before the 2016 presidential election.
 Daniels, whose real name is Stephanie Clifford, alleged that she had an affair with Trump at a celebrity golf tournament in 2006.
 Cohen paid her to keep quiet about the alleged affair.

 Cohen has insisted that the payment was not a campaign contribution, which, if it was, would have far exceeded the $2,700 maximum to the Trump campaign.
-He also said he was not reimbursed for the payment.
+He also said he was not reimbursed for the payment, but on Wednesday night, Trump’s newly appointed attorney, Rudy Giuliani, turned that assertion on its head, saying that Trump indeed reimbursed Cohen for that $130,000 payment to Daniels.

-During the FBI’s Monday raids, the agency took records related to several topics, including the payment to Daniels, as well as emails, tax documents, and business records, The New York Times reported.
+During the FBI’s raids on Cohen’s property in April, the agency took records related to several topics, including the payment to Daniels, as well as emails, tax documents, and business records, The New York Times reported.

 The Washington Post reported that investigators were looking into whether Cohen committed bank fraud or violated campaign finance law, which all appeared to stem from the Daniels payment.
-Agents were also looking for records of payments to two women who say they had affairs Trump and for information on the role of the publisher of the National Enquirer in keeping one of the women quiet, The Times reported Tuesday.
+Agents were also looking for records of payments to two women who say they had affairs with Trump, and for information on the role of the publisher of the National Enquirer in keeping one of the women quiet, The Times reported Tuesday.

 The case against Cohen, and possibly Trump, is ‘much stronger’ than the Edwards case